Lyaaaaaaaaaaaaaaa/Lyaaaaa-s-Logs-Filter/README.md

 In addition, in gaming communities, it's important for servers staff to monitor the logs.
 However, everyone has not knowledge in Linux/Windows terminal.
 The software comes with a simple interface usable by anyone.

 ## Project roadmap:
-1. Creating the package to read a file, filter it, and return each 'correct' line. *On it!*
+1. Creating the package to read a file, filter it, and return each 'correct' line. *Working*
-2. Create an interface.  *WIP*
+2. Create an interface.  *Done*
-3. Connect the interface to the previous package. *Not yet either!*
+3. Connect the interface to the previous package. *WIP*

 ## More information:
 [Code of conduit](https://github.com/Lyaaaaaaaaaaaaaaa/Lyaaaaa-s-Log-Filters/blob/master/CODE_OF_CONDUCT.md)